Cancer and dementia care options

 - what help they have from family and friends

-- what services are available in the area they live in
+- what services are available locally

 - their medical condition.